 This is a perfect technique to use where there is a target to throw at.
 If there is a laying log or a dock, run the lure up to the log and pause the bait before and after the structure.
 You don't need much of a pause; just a split second will allow the bait to fall a little.
 Be ready at that point, that's usually when the strike will occur.

 Up and down, a very effective technique for deeper water presentations.
 Using your rod tip to make the lure rise and fall over structure.
 Keep in mind some crankbaits will fall at the rate of 1 1/2 ft per second.
 This will help you count the lure down to a certain depth.
 A good example is suspended fish at 15 feet on a graph.
 You could count to 10 and the bait will most likely be right in the zone for a strike.

 If a school is holding in deep water of a major point, try the technique and cover both sides of the point.
 It really helps if you know the depth of water on each side.
 If you're in 20 foot of water, you may want to Yo-Yo the lure from 5 to 15 feet.
 Remember, the size of your line will effect how fast a lure sinks.
 Heavy line will slow the fall rate down and small diameter will speed it up.

 Tommy Martin won his first tournament at the age of 32 on Ross Barnett Lake in 1972.
-He has now been a Pro for 30 years and loves teaching and motivating others to fish for bass, and teach others to respect other pros and anglers during tournaments.
+He has now been a Pro for several decades and loves teaching and motivating others to fish for bass, and teach others to respect other pros and anglers during tournaments.
 He is the winner of 19 national tournaments, has had 54 top 10 finishes, was a Bassmasters Classic winner in 1974, and has fished in 19 Classics.
 He is one of the pioneers in professional bass fishing.Bass Fishing Basics For Beginners